The view of Santiago Chile with the Andes Mountain Range in the background.

-Is Santiago Chile Worth Visiting?
-13 Reasons To Visit
+Is Santiago, Chile Worth Visiting?
+13 Reasons to Visit

 When compared to other major South American cities like Rio de Janeiro and Buenos Aires, Santiago has often been overlooked as a destination worth visiting.
 But, after spending a week exploring Santiago, it ended up being one of my favourite destinations in Latin America!